M.A. (Cantab.) B.C.L. (Oxon.)

 Year of Call: 1987

-Hugh's practice centres on professional liability, with particular emphasis on claims against lawyers and accountants, and commercial litigation, particularly insurance and fraud claims.
-His litigation philosophy is: (1) to give the clients clear and practical advice on how best to resolve their legal difficulties; (2) to succeed at trial by a combination of experience, preparation, ingenuity, tactics, and particularly by cross examination; and (3) to be a friendly, accessible and helpful member of any legal team.
+Hugh's practice centres on professional liability, with particular emphasis on claims against lawyers and accountants, commercial litigation, particularly insurance and fraud claims, and costs.
+His litigation philosophy is: (1) to give the clients clear and practical advice on how best to resolve their legal difficulties; (2) to succeed at trial by using ingenuity, tactical thinking, detailed preparation, and experience, particularly to cross examination; and (3) to be a friendly, accessible and helpful member of any legal team.

 Hugh has been listed as a leading professional negligence junior by the directories for many years.
 He has been described as "fantastically clever" and “... highly recommended especially for solicitors’ professional negligence cases.”
 It is said that he has a “logical approach and likeable manner”, that he is “bright, commercial and efficient ... acts for defendants and claimants in significant solicitors’ negligence claims”, that he is “witty and academically sound,” and even that he “makes the litigation process as painless as possible.”
-He was reported in the directories in 2013 as “praised for his ability to clarify the most complex legal issues, and sources deem him "uncannily accurate" in his advice” (Chambers UK) and “a real favourite” (Legal 500).
+He has been “praised for his ability to clarify the most complex legal issues, and sources deem him "uncannily accurate" in his advice.”
+The 2015 directories describe him as “Very bright and able to zoom in on the relevant points and issues instantly.”
+(Legal 500), "…extremely bright and very good tactically.” and “…excellent and very persuasive on his feet."
+(Chambers).

 Hugh writes extensively on professional liability.
 He is the editor of the chapters on solicitors and barristers in Jackson and Powell on Professional Liability (Sweet & Maxwell 7th edition 2011), and has been since 1992.
 He is the author of Lawyers' Liabilities Sweet & Maxwell 2002 (2nd edn), and nearly thirty articles in a variety of academic journals, particularly Professional Negligence.